What should I do if I think I have COVID-19?

-Where can I go to get checked/tested for COVID-19?
+Where can I go to get tested for COVID-19?

 What are the options for patients requiring COVID-19 testing who can’t access a CBAC?

-Call your GP or contact a CBAC in the first instance.
+Call Healthline or your doctor in the first instance.
 If transport to an assessment centre is a challenge, your healthcare provider can discuss options with you, including the possibility of home-based testing if that is available.

 Should everyone with flu-like symptoms be tested for COVID-19?

-It is important that people discuss the need for testing with their GP or health professional.
-Patients need to meet the current case definition – to be swabbed or tested.
+It is important that people discuss the need for testing with Healthline or their doctor.

 How is the test done?